 These banana and blueberry muffins are a doddle to make and are great snacks for anyone at any time as they contain no added sugar.
-The sweetness comes just from the blueberries.
+The sweetness comes just from the bananas.

-These muffins freeze well and defrost quickly, making them perfect for lunchbox treats.
+Irresistible whilst still warm, these muffins also freeze well and defrost quickly, making them perfect for lunchbox treats and snacks on the go.

-If you’ve got ripe bananas stored in the freezer, you can use them in this recipe.
+If you’ve got ripe bananas stored in the freezer, put them to good use in this recipe.

 Makes approx. 6 muffins or 12 mini muffins